Mushymato/MiscMapActionsProperties/docs/furniture-properties.md

 This asset is secretly reusing [buildings data](https://stardewvalleywiki.com/Modding:Buildings) but only a few fields are actually read and their meaning may not be the same.
 More may be added later, if they make sense.

 Your furniture still needs to be [added to `Data/Furniture`](https://stardewvalleywiki.com/Modding:Furniture) first to make them a furniture item, before any `mushymato.MMAP/FurnitureProperties` can take effect.
+At the same time this means uninstalling MMAP won't turn your furniture into error items.

+### What can you do with Furniture Properties?

+Some of these features overlap with other framework mods, usually they don't conflict and you may use both together.

+- Add furniture descriptions (`Description`).
+- Add various tile actions and properties (`TileProperties`), which can be used for a variety of purposes like creating catalogues, functional jukeboxes, lights, etc.
+- Add seats (`ActionTiles`).
+- Create custom TV furniture.
+- Make furniture obey seasons via `SeasonOffset`, compared to using the `{{Season}}` token, this feature respects the location's season override.
+- Change furniture collision to make non-rugs passable (but not make rugs impassable).
+- Various advanced drawing controls via `DrawLayers`, see also the [draw layers extension documentation](docs/draw-layers.md).

-### Fields Actually in Use
+## Fields Actually in Use

 | Property | Type | Default | Notes |
 | -------- | ---- | ------- | ----- |